Berjango/HardenLinux/README.md

 To run

-DISTRIBUTION                 COMMAND
+DISTRIBUTION  :               COMMAND
 ------------------------------------------------------
-Mint                        sh hardenlinuxmint
-debian                      sh hardenlinuxdeb
-garuda                      sh hardenlinuxgaruda
+Mint           :             sh hardenlinuxmint, debian         :             sh hardenlinuxdeb, garuda         :             sh hardenlinuxgaruda,
 ------------------------------------------------------
 Maybe there is something already that does this and is better but I couldn't find it and maybe I am not very good at this but this program has been useful for me.
 I hope it will be useful for others.